-The optimal (and only way) to sustainable fitness
+The optimal way to sustainable wellness

-But Al struggles to keep head above water – let alone find time and make the effort to get properly fit.
-It was similar for me too.
+But Al struggles to keep head-above-water – let alone find time and make the effort to understand and commit to getting ‘properly’ fit.

-Even though the Sensible Fitness Program (in standard form) isn't individually customized to you – there's no reason why you can't successfully transform yourself by following it.
+And even if SFP (in standard form) isn't individually customized to you – there's no reason why you can't successfully transform yourself by following it.

 You'll get out what you put in.

 Unlike conventional programs, SFP doesn’t claim to be the change you seek.
 That’s all you.
 But it does claim to be the catalyst in being able to empower, enlighten and inspire – by providing honest, practical and effective options.

 To effect any type of lasting change in your life, you have to own it and drive it.

 So, what's needed from you is solid effort and consistency over a period of time (ideally 2-3 months) with a goal date.
 You'll then be in the perfect situation to further adapt the program – and continue making gains.

 Ready to take a closer look?